marko-polo-cheno/DAM-Survey-Software/README.md

 Do Analyze and Make surveys...
 DAM!

 This is likely my biggest project yet.
-Please do take the time to look at the manual in PDF form.
+Please do take the time to look at the extensive user guide in PDF form.